 For the rest of the day, Chakotay investigated on his own.
 He talked to everyone he could think of who had had any connection with Keith Whitman.
-He reviewed the young man’s logs and went through his personal possessions.
-He met with Ensign Edwards who’d shared quarters with him and then spent a long time talking to B'Elanna and Tom.
+He reviewed the young man's logs and went through his personal possessions.
+He met with Ensign Edwards who'd shared quarters with him and then spent a long time talking to B'Elanna and Tom.
 He made his way to sickbay and spoke with the Doctor, then went back to Tuvok.
-He sought out practically anyone who had ever had dealings with the young man who had taken his own life.
+He sought out practically anyone who'd ever had dealings with the young man who had taken his own life.

 With that completed, he beamed down to the planet they were still orbiting and spoke with the relevant authorities, requesting and obtaining their permission to speak with some of their citizens.